 After getting asked a few times how much of a gain a 9dBi or higher WIFI antenna would have over a stock 5dBi that usually comes with most wireless adapters, I decided to give it a try.

-First I ordered a 9dBi antenna to attach to an Alfa AWUS036NH USB adapter.
+First, I ordered a 9dBi antenna to attach to an Alfa AWUS036NH USB adapter.
 I then used InSSIDer to give me the strength of the signals coming to me.
-I made a short video of this which is posted above.
+I made a short video of this which is posted below.

 I have to say I was not terribly impressed by the signal gain I made.
 While it did make some difference, it really didn’t boost my signals as much as I would have thought.
 With the 5DBi antenna, my router signal strength was around -35 to -40.
 When I plugged in the 9dBi antenna, it was around -30 to -25.

 In short, if you order a 9dBi or better antenna than the 5DBi, then you will see better signal strength but don’t expect a huge gain.